Konkaraa/Single-Cycle-MIPS/PROC_SC/PROC_README.md

 To complete the processor, the final stage (Top Module) integrates three main subsystems:

-the Datapath stage,
+Datapath stage,

-the Control stage,
+Control stage,

-and the shared memory (RAM).
+Shared memory (RAM).

 The RAM used in the Datapath consists of: